ProlificsPanther/RESTAPI/README.md

 # RestfulAPI
-This repository contains sample source  on how to make a RESTful POST & GET calls from a Panther Web application.
 Data is returned to a JSP in JSON format

 # Prerequisite:
   * Panther Web Application/ Panther 5.5*